mattsenior/mattsenior.com/_posts/2014-02-18-using-clojures-core-logic-to-solve-simple-number-puzzles.markdown

 A core.logic program is written inside a call to `run*`.
 We also need to give our main _logic variable_ a name, `q` seems to be the convention.
 This logic variable (or _lvar_) is special: whatever value we give it later will be the output from the program.

-Underneath this, our _logic expressions_ will be any number of constraints used to narrow down our set of results.
+Underneath this, our _logic expressions_ will be any number of constraints used to determine what our results are.

 We could, for example, write a constraint that says the value of `q` must always be 10.
 For this we’d use core.logic’s _unify_ operator `==`